Braden-DiazDeLeon/DNS-Resolver-CS-158/README.md

 There are two tests: a single hop loop, and a double hop loop, both test directly call on the `part_2.decode_name`.
 Both tests are effectively the same situation, with one test just having a tighter loop.

+Test 0: Single hop loop
+`part_2.decode_name` is ran using the following input: `b"\x00" * 12 + b"\xc0\x0c"`
+It will eventually hit the max loop limit and exit out correctly, as the pointer points as itself, creating an infinite loop.

+Test 1: Double hop loop
+`part_2.decode_name` is ran using the following input: `b"\x00" * 12 + b"\xc0\x0e" + b"\xc0\x0c"`
+It will eventually hit the max loop limit and exit out correctly, simiarly to test 0, but this time there is a second jump to extend the loop.
+The first pointer pointing forward to the second pointer and the second pointer pointing to the first pointer.

+When both of these testcases are tested on `part_2.decode_name` from any of the previous phases, the exception thrown is not `Compression Loop Detected` that was implemented here, rather it was `maximum recursion depth exceeded`, showing that the implemented loop detection is fixing the previously open gap.